Task 4 Research

 Principal Investigator(s): Bob Wiedenfeld

-- Initiate a replicated field study to evaluate burned vs green harvested sugarcane on soil moisture balance and soil properties.
+- Continue a replicated field study to evaluate burned vs. green harvested sugarcane on soil moisture use and availability, soil properties and crop responses.

-- Continue studies to compare crop water use by different cool-season vegetable crops under drip and flood irrigation (a replicated field study).
-The third year of this study is currently underway, and will be continued in cooperation with Jon Jifon and Juan Enciso.
+- Continue studies to compare crop water use by different cool-season vegetable crops under drip and flood irrigation (Cooperators - John Jifon and Juan Enciso).